aleph2c/miros-xml/doc/recipes.rst

 Summary
 ^^^^^^^

-This is me writing to think.
+This is me writing to think, and to try and find a simpler way to implement the parallel tag.

 I would like miros-xml to support parallel statecharts using David Harel's notation.
 The Parallel statechart, or orthogonal regions are not supported by